June's Poems - "The World According to June"

 our heavenly Father...

 and bring you comfort.

-Note: (Peace) This is a small framed verse that resides on the top of an end table in the small family room that we call the "TV Room."
+Note: (Peace) This small framed verse was one that June kept on the top of one of the end tables in the small family room that we call the "TV Room.".

 " Birthday Prayer"